Close

 Now that you understand what conversion is, how do you boost your conversion rates?

-Once your site is receiving a stream of qualified traffic, the challenge becomes converting those visitors into clients.
-This is exactly the goal of Conversion Rate Optimization.
+If your site is receiving traffic, the challenge becomes converting those visitors into clients.
+This is the goal of a process called ‘conversion rate optimization.’

 Essentially, CRO is the process of gaining insights into user action, intent and pain points through a combination of data analysis and user behavioral studies.
 Whether a website has just been launched, redesigned, or has existed for years in its current state, a deep look into user behavior can shed light on conversion-blocking elements of a site that have gone unnoticed.